Here is a one-piece crank and bottom bracket for a child's bicycle made by Roadmaster.

 7 It is unclear why Italian uses mixed inch/metric dimensions.
 Chalo's hypothesis (which seems quite likely) is the dimensions were designed for metric diameters and manufactured using older inch-dimension lathes, which were not capable of cutting metric-pitch threads.

-BBright, Campagnolo, Cannondale, Fat Chance, FSA, Gary Fisher, Klein, ISIS, Merlin, Mavic, Phil Wood, Raleigh, Ritchey, Roadmaster, Shimano, SRAM, Stronglight, Thompson, Thun, Trek, and any other trade names are trademarks owned by their respective owners.
+BBright, Campagnolo, Cannondale, Fat Chance, FSA, Gary Fisher, Klein, ISIS, Merlin, Mavic, Phil Wood, Raleigh, Ritchey, Roadmaster, Shimano, Specialized, SRAM, Stronglight, Thompson, Thun, Trek, and any other trade names are trademarks owned by their respective owners.